 Content of Business Description In Business Sale Advertisements

 The business description is the main body of the advertisement where the broker describes the business and reveals as much pertinent information as possible (without disclosing the identity or specific location of the business) so that the reader truly understands what is being sold.
 The description should describe what product or service the business offers, the competitive advantages of the business, how a buyer can improve and grow the business, and how involved the seller is in the business.
-If the advertisement is so vague and unclear that the buyer can not get the simplest of questions answered, then typically the business will not be very attractive or the advertisement is simply not up to date or not current.
+If the advertisement is vague or unclear, then the prospective buyer may not proceed.
 A serious buyer will take the time and closely read the content of the business description.

 Physical Assets Disclosed in Business Sale Advertisements

-Below the business description, a business sale advertisement will disclose the inventory and the ‘FF&E’ or furniture, fixtures, and equipment.
-These items will also be disclosed as being included or not included in the asking price.
-Inventory consists of items that can be resold for value.
-When viewing any business for sale in the retail category, it is especially critical to view the inventory column and determine whether or not it is included in the asking price.
-The FF&E refers to non-inventory physical assets such as equipment and leasehold improvements.
+A business sale advertisement also discloses the inventory and physical assets or ‘Fixed Furniture and Equipment’ (FF&E).
+These items are disclosed as being included or not included in the asking price.
+Inventory refers to goods produced that is available for sale as well as the raw material used for the production of goods.
+For retail-related businesses, it is especially critical to determine its inventory and whether it is included in the asking price.
 The advertised equipment value should be its depreciated value.
 Often, the business description will identify and elaborate on the inventory or equipment and their condition.

 Reason For Sale Disclosed in Business Sale Advertisements

-Also below the business description, the business sale advertisement will disclose the reason for sale.
+A business sale advertisement also discloses the reason why the seller is selling their business.
 For many buyers, it is crucial that the seller is selling the business for the right reasons.
 Buyers much prefer to buy a business when the seller is seeking retirement after a long and successful ownership period.
-Conversely, buyers tend to steer clear of business sellers who seem to be selling because the business is just not doing well.
+Conversely, buyers tend to steer clear of businesses where the seller has no valid reason for selling.
+That may mean the business is not doing well.
 A professional business broker should give a coherent reason as to why the business is for sale.
 If the business is in a ‘turnaround’ situation necessitating new management, then some buyers may actually embrace such a situation and will appreciate the seller’s honesty.